A Global Fish War is Coming, Warns US Coast Guard

 The west subsidizing poor countries to have more kids.

-You fish your bit, I'll fish mine (Score:2)
+You fish your bit, I'll fish mine (Score:1, Troll)

 the United States should prepare for a global fish war.